fan455/fan455-audio-processing-codes/README.md

 Required python packages: numpy, scipy, matplotlib, soundfile.

-The shape of an audio array as Soundfile uses: (number_of_samples, number_of_channels).
-This is different from librosa.
+Please note that the shape of an audio array as Soundfile uses: (number_of_samples, number_of_channels) while some libraries like librosa uses the reverse shape.